macedoti13/GANs-Explained/index.md

 $$ x^{(j)*} = (z^{(j)} + theta_1) * theta_2 = (z^{(j)} + 10) * 2 = [11.22, 10.23]$$

 Now, our discriminator will have a much harder time classifying $[11.22, 10.23]$ as **fake** when the real data looks like $[13.2, 8.7]$.
 They could very well have been sampled from the same distribution.
 That's the whole point of GANs!
+Our new, generated sample is very similar to the original ones and that's good.
+Because if the real ones were dog pictures, the generated ones are as well.

 ## Training GANs